All Products

 2. On the SQLConsole tab, enter an SQL query statement in the SQL editor or double-click a table in the table list to generate an SQL query statement, and then click Execute in the top toolbar of the SQL editor.

-After you query data, you can modify the result set on the Execution tab in the execution result section.
-For more information, see Manage a database on the SQLConsole tab.
+Then, you can modify the result set on the Execution tab in the execution result section.
+For more information, see the Manage a result set section of this topic.

 Modify data